-The Campus Crime Report is provided to the each student prior to enrollment.
-The Campus Crime Statistics are updated annually (October).
-If you are interested in reviewing or receiving a copy of the school's Campus Crime Report, please see the school director and/or the Financial Aid Office.
+The campus crime report is provided to each student prior to enrollment.
+The campus crime statistics are updated annually (October).
+If you are interested in reviewing or receiving a copy of the school's campus crime report, please see the School Director and/or the financial aid office, or a copy may be reviewed on the school website: http://paulmitchell.edu/jacksonville.